Male pattern baldness affects around half of men aged over 50 years in the U.S.

-Hair growth is split into three phases: anagen, catagen and telogen:
+Hair growth is split into three phases: anagen, catagen, and telogen:

 How DHT affects hair growth

-- Increased DHT receptors at the follicle
+- an increase in DHT receptors at the follicle

-- Increased local DHT production
+- a greater local DHT production

-- Increased androgen receptor sensitivity
+- higher androgen receptor sensitivity

-It is known that DHT binds to follicle receptors five times more avidly than testosterone.
-However, the amount of DHT in the scalp is tiny compared with the levels in the prostate.
+It is known that DHT binds to follicle receptors five times more avidly than testosterone, but the amount of DHT in the scalp is tiny compared with the levels in the prostate.

 The role of 5-alpha-reductase

-There are two versions of 5-AR: type 1 and 2.
-Type 1 is predominantly found in sebaceous glands that produce the skin's natural lubricant, sebum.
+- Type 1 is predominantly found in sebaceous glands that produce the skin's natural lubricant, sebum.

-Type 2 5-AR mostly sits within the genitourinary tract and hair follicles.
+- Type 2 mostly sits within the genitourinary tract and hair follicles.